 - 1. All sources on your works cited page should be referenced in the text.
 Conversely, all items referenced in the text should appear on your Works Cited page. - 2.
-The name of the author(s) and the page number are necessary for all in-text citations.
-If an organization is claiming responsibility for the information, and no author is identified, cite the organization as the author
+In-text citations should include the name of the author(s) and the location (prose: page number, poetry: line, play: act and scene, and video or other recorded media: time stamp).
+If an organization is claiming responsibility for the information, and no author is identified, cite the organization as the author.